' Abstract

 culture’ prompts:

-language prompt group- all students (Ss) take the same questionnaire in their own native
+A) language prompt group- all students (Ss) take the same questionnaire in their own native

 ' language, with no special questions or testing environment.

-non-verbal prompts group- all Ss take the same questionnaire in English, with no
+B) non-verbal prompts group- all Ss take the same questionnaire in English, with no

 ' special questions; but are presented with numerous ‘national culture’ prompts at the